-9. Before the development starts and once construction methods and transportation routes are revealed, a detailed Traffic Management Plan must be prepared to the satisfaction of the Head, Transport for Victoria and the Minister for Planning.
-When approved, the Traffic Management Plan will be endorsed by the Minister for Planning and the Head, Transport for Victoria.
-The Traffic Management Plan must be complied with, unless varied by the written consent of Moyne Shire Council and the Head, Transport for Victoria.
+9. Before the development starts, a Traffic Management Plan must be prepared in consultation with VicRoads to the satisfaction of the Minister for Planning for submission to and approval by the Minister for Planning.
+When approved, the Plan will be endorsed and will then form part of this permit.